Past Goddard Center Directors

 Robert Strain became Goddard's center director on Aug.
 4, 2008.
 Prior to joining NASA, Strain was the head of the Space Department at the Johns Hopkins University Applied Physics Lab in Laurel, Md.
 Strain left NASA in 2012.

 Dr. Edward J. Weiler joined NASA Headquarters in 1978 as a staff scientist.
 He served as the Chief Scientist for the Hubble Space Telescope from 1979 until 1998.
 He served as the Associate Administrator for NASA's Space Science Enterprise since 1998 until his appointment as Goddard Center Director in 2004.
-Still with NASA, Dr. Weiler was named associate administrator of the Science Missions Directorate on May 7.
-2008.
+Dr. Weiler was named associate administrator of the Science Missions Directorate at NASA Headquarters on May 7, 2008.

 Mr. Diaz began his career at NASA in 1964.
 He became NASA Goddard Space Flight Center's (GSFC) Deputy Director in 1996, and was appointed GSFC's Director in 1998.
 In 2005 Mr. Diaz, then Associate Administrator of NASA's Science Mission Directorate, was selected as Hispanic Engineer of the Year by the Hispanic Engineer National Achievement Awards Corporation (HENAAC).

 Joseph H. Rothenberg, Director 1995 - 1998

 Mr. Rothenberg joined NASA's Goddard Space Flight Center in 1983 as the Hubble Space Telescope operations manager.
 From 1995 until 1998 he served as director of NASA's Goddard Space Flight Center.
 He retired from NASA in 2001 as the associate administrator for Space Flight, having been responsible for the Space Shuttle, Space Station and all of NASA's Space Operations and Space Communications programs.